jawslouis/MakePlacePlugin/README.md

 Type `/makeplace` to open the plugin screen.
 Most functions are only available when in Rotate Furniture mode (Housing -> Indoor/Outdoor Furnishings.
 Click on the Rotate button).

 ![Settings](screenshot.png?raw=true)

-* **Save**: Saves the *currently loaded* interior and exterior layout to file.
+* **Save As**: Saves the *currently loaded* interior and exterior layout to the specified file.
 You will need to load the interior/exterior layout before you can save it.
-Make sure the path contains the file name too (e.g. `save.json`)
+* **Save**: Saves the layout to the current file.
+When first starting the plugin, this is not available since no file is specified.
 * **Load**: Loads the layout from the specified file.
 The plugin will check the currently placed furniture in the house to see if there is a match with the layout.
 It also checks if there is a match for the dye color.
 All layout furniture with no match will be grayed out.
 * **Get Interior/Exterior Layout**: Loads the current furniture layout in the house/yard.
 Interior and exterior layouts are loaded separately.
 * **Apply Interior/Exterior Layout**: Applies the layout position to all applicable furniture in the house/yard (those that are not grayed out). **Furniture needs to be placed before it can be used in the layout** - items in the inventory or storeroom will not be used.
 Make sure that no furniture is selected before using this.